Home » San Diego » Tips for visiting San Diego Zoo with kids

 Up to five kids can enter for free with one ticket-holding adult.

-Infants up to two years don’t need tickets to enter the zoo all through the year.
+Infants for up to two years don’t need tickets to enter the zoo throughout the year.

 Back to Top